 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

-In these trials, the proportion of patients who prematurely discontinued study drug due to adverse reactions was 2% for KALYDECO-treated patients and 5% for placebo-treated patients.
-Serious adverse reactions, whether considered drug-related or not by the investigators, which occurred more frequently in KALYDECO-treated patients included abdominal pain, increased hepatic enzymes, and hypoglycemia.
+The proportion of patients who prematurely discontinued study drug due to adverse reactions was 2% for KALYDECO-treated patients and 5% for placebo-treated patients.
+Serious adverse reactions, whether considered drug-related or not by the investigators, that occurred more frequently in KALYDECO-treated patients included abdominal pain, increased hepatic enzymes, and hypoglycemia.

-of KALYDECO-Treated Patients with a G551D Mutation in the CFTR Gene and Greater
+≥ 8% of KALYDECO-Treated Patients with a G551D Mutation in the CFTR Gene

-than Placebo in 2 Placebo-Controlled Phase 3 Clinical Trials of 48 Weeks
+and Greater than Placebo in 2 Placebo-Controlled Phase 3 Clinical Trials of 48

 |Adverse Reaction (Preferred Term)||Incidence: Pooled 48-week Trials|